-I took a similar approach throughout my 30+ years as an educator, most of that as the principal of Ashland High School.
+I took a similar approach throughout my 30+ years as an educator, most of that as the principal of Ashland Middle School.
 As an educator and a leader, your mission is to make every student and every teacher successful, and that starts by building relationships.

 As a teacher, I often felt that the “system” got in the way of my creativity.
 I pushed back quite a bit.
 Ultimately, I became a principal because I wanted to change that system to give teachers a stronger voice in what happened in their classrooms and schools.

 As a principal, I always kept in mind there is no education work more challenging than being a teacher, and my job was to do whatever it took to make their work more doable.
 The way to do that was through shared decision making.
 By being open to new ideas and new perspectives, teachers would find ways to be more innovative and achieve better outcomes.